 - By government and other authorization bodies to ensure that projects address sustainability and achieve minimum performance standards.

-Confirmation can be formalized through third party and peer review processes developed and supported by Gauge where this required.
+Confirmation can be formalized through a third party and peer review processes developed and supported by Gauge where this required.